 Because in every pitfall, there’s provision for Grace.
 And grace will lead you home.
 In every marred past, there’s redemption.
-And freedom will sustain you light.
-With every infirmity, there’s treasure to release.
-And power to redeem you — right out of your pit.
+And freedom will sustain your light.
+With every infirmity, there’s a treasure to release.
+And the power to redeem you — right out of your pit.

 “But God…” is alive in ‘You’.

 The very ‘You’ – with all your warts and all.
 The wonderful, intricate ‘You’.

 “But God” – who knows what you’re like, and what you’re made of, and what you’re capable of — hasn’t let you go.

 “But God” – who defends and saves you, when the world dismisses you, is transforming ‘You’ right here and now.